-Most patients with CTE eventually experience progressive problems with thinking and memory, including:
+Most patients with CTE eventually experience progressive disorders of thinking and memory, including problems with:

 - Impaired judgment

-Cognitive symptoms tend to appear later in life, often in a patient’s 40s or 50s.
+Progressive cognitive symptoms related to CTE tend to appear later in life, sometimes in midlife, but more frequently in a patient’s 60s or 70s.
 Patients may exhibit one or both symptom clusters.
 In some cases, symptoms worsen with time (even if the patient suffers no additional head impacts).
 In other cases, symptoms may be stable for years before worsening.

-A 2020 study from the VA-BU-CLF Brain Bank suggested that problems with sleep, specifically symptoms associated with REM behavior disorder, may be related to CTE pathology.
+A 2020 study from the UNITE Brain Bank suggests that problems with sleep, specifically symptoms associated with REM behavior disorder, may be related to CTE pathology.
 Watch the study's corresponding author describe the findings by clicking here.

 Learn more about the symptoms of CTE from Dr. Robert Stern, director of clinical research at the Boston University CTE Center: